spragginsdesigns/spragginsdesigns/README.md

 ---

 ## 🚀 About
-CTO & senior software engineer leading AI product development at **Context Pro AI LLC**.
-I turn interviews, podcasts, X/Twitter, YouTube, and news into clean, decision-ready intel; favoring KISS architecture, strong a11y, and measurable performance.
+CTO & senior software engineer leading AI product development at **LineCrush Inc**.
+We turn interviews, podcasts, X/Twitter, YouTube, and news into clean, decision-ready intel; favoring KISS architecture, strong a11y, and measurable performance.

 **Core focus:** Next.js 15 (TypeScript/Tailwind) on the front; Python services for AI, data pipelines, and automation.